The Sound and Buzzer Module can be used as either an output for creating sound, or as an input for detecting vibration or knocks.

 Sound Output

-To generate tones the Sound and Buzzer Module should have one connection linked to GND (0V) on your microcontroller and the other connection linked to a digital I/O pin that is capable of Pulse Width Modulation (PWM) output.
-By driving different frequencies to the PWM output it's possible to play rudimentary tones.
+To generate tones the Sound and Buzzer Module should have one connection linked to GND (0V) on your microcontroller and the other connection linked to a digital I/O pin.
+By toggling the pin on and off at a high frequency, it is possible to generate tones.

-In this example we connected pin 2 of the module to GND, and pin 1 of the module to digital I/O pin D9, which supports PWM output.
+In this example we connected pin 2 of the module to GND, and pin 1 of the module to digital I/O pin D8.

 Knock Detection